conormag94/pyscores/README.md

 # pyscores
 ######A command line based python program to get football fixtures, results and standings.

-This is very much a work in progress and is currently being worked on.
+This is a work in progress.
 It was inspired by another trending repo I saw on github.
 I wanted to see if I could do my own implementation of it, as a learning exercise.

 -Should work in python 2 or 3